sematext/sematext-operator/README.md

 The Sematext Operator for Kubernetes provides an easy way to deploy Sematext Agent.

-Sematext Agent collects metrics about hosts (CPU, memory, disk, network, processes), containers (both Docker and rkt) and orchestrator platforms, and ships that to [Sematext Cloud](https://sematext.com/cloud).
+Sematext Agent collects metrics about hosts (CPU, memory, disk, network, processes, etc.), containers (Docker, Podman, containerd, etc.) and orchestrator platforms, and ships that to [Sematext Cloud](https://sematext.com/cloud).
 Sematext Cloud is available in the US and EU regions.

 It installs the Sematext Agent to all nodes in your cluster via a `DaemonSet` resource.

 ## Quickstart

-You need to create [an Infra App in Sematext Cloud](https://apps.sematext.com/ui/monitoring-create/app/infra) to get your infra token.
+You need to create an Infra App in [Sematext Cloud US](https://apps.sematext.com/ui/monitoring-create/app/infra) or [Sematext Cloud EU](https://apps.eu.sematext.com/ui/monitoring-create/app/infra) to get your Infra App Token.

 To run the operator and its dependencies run the following command: